salinecrew/salinecrew.github.io/_posts/2015-04-28-great-gatsby-regatta.md

                   Prize for best costume!

 Space limited to 150 guests.
-Please purchase tickets early, as we may not be able to offer tickets sales at the door.
+Please purchase tickets early, as we may not be able to offer tickets sales at the door. *We'll have more details purchases shortly*.

     TENATIVE Evening Schedule: